christianityorigins/website/books/_posts/2024-07-14-subversion.md

 category: books
 ---

-Contents

-1 Subversion of the Bosphoran Imperial cult\
+Chapter 2: Subversion of the Imperial Cult

 Sometime after the Bar Kokhba Revolt (132--136 CE), a group of rabbis that were headed by a rabbi named Akiva who lead the Talmudic Pharisees